UniBwM-IFS-AILab/REAP/README.md

 * * *

 #### Aerostack2 Installation
 We use ROS2 msg types that are specifically tailored to drones from the [Aerostack2](https://github.com/aerostack2/aerostack2) framework.
 Be careful to install the main branch and not the 'galactic' one that is out of date.
 If you are using an EOL ubuntu distro (like we with 20.04), the rosdep update step should include the option `rosdep update --include-eol-distros`.
 For building we recommend to skip the gazebo-ignition packages because there are some compatibility issues with ROS2 galactic due to a major renaming.
-Use the command `colcon build --symlink-install --packages-skip as2_ign_gazebo_assets as2_platform_ign_gazebo`.
+Use the command `colcon build --symlink-install --packages-skip as2_ign_gazebo_assets as2_platform_ign_gazebo` instead.

 **Troubleshooting:**
 - sudo apt install libgflags-dev

+* * *
 To finally test the complete REAP setup, replace the file `CMakeLists.txt` in the directory `~/offboard_control_ws/src/px4_ros_com/` with the modified version of this repo as well.
 Rebuild offboard_control (**Action Server**) via the command `cd ~/offboard_control_ws/src/px4_ros_com/scripts; source build_ros2_workspace.bash`.